oils-for-unix/oils/doc/architecture-notes.md

 in_progress: true
 ---

-Notes on Oil's Architecture
+Notes on Oils Architecture
 ===========================

-This doc is for contributors or users who want to understand the Oil codebase.
+This doc is for contributors or users who want to understand the Oils codebase.
 These internal details are subject to change.

 <div id="toc">